gits2501/twiz/README.md

-twiz
+# twiz

 Twitter OAuth wizard.

-Twiz does authentication and/or authorization to Twitter with OAuth 1.0a, has built in REST api support and also supports third party STREAM and REST libs.
+Twiz does authentication and/or authorization to Twitter with OAuth 1.0a, has built in `REST` api support and also supports third party STREAM and REST libs.

+## Intro
 Many Twitter apis require user authentication (access token) before usage.
 OAuth 1.0a is (essencially a digital signature) process of letting know who (which app) wants to use an api and on which user's behalf.
 More verbose - you tell Twitter who you are, if twitter is ok with you it lets you to ask an user of your website (with twitter account), on authorization page, if he/she agrees that you act on its behalf (like post tweets on user's profile ect ...)

 It happens to be a 3-leg (step) dance, it's implementation could look like this: